ESG Indicators – 3Q2025

 • We encourage the implementation of social projects that serve communities located around our campuses through service learning, experiential education so that students engage in activities that meet human and community needs, along with opportunities for reflection aimed at achieving the desired learning outcomes;

-• We maintain a Corporate Volunteer Program anchored in Somos Futuro, which enables students from public schools to attend high school at one of our partner educational institutions.
-Our employees participate as interviewers during the selection process and monitor the students' entire educational trajectory, acting as mentors;
+• We maintain a Corporate Volunteering Program anchored in Somos Futuro, an acceleration program for students from public schools maintained by the SOMOS Institute.
+Our employees participate as interviewers during the selection process and accompany the entire educational journey of the students in the role of mentors.
+This year, additionally, we also held career meetings.

 • The following corporate volunteering activities also took place during the quarter: Be the Voice of a Story at the Community Library of the NGO SP Leituras, Red June with blood donation and the Depen Essay Contest by the Pitágoras Foundation.